wiredcharlie/FixJpegDate/README.md

 # FixJpegDate
-Applescript to reset file creation date to EXIF DateTimeOriginal date for entire folder.
+Applescript to reset file creation date to EXIF DateTimeOriginal date for entire folder of Jpegs.